DeepController/TestGit/README.md

 new content from dev branch

-new content from 1 branch
+modify content from 1 branch

 new content from 2 branch